Skip to main content

 • For any Service resources used as status informers, the SDK requires get permissions for Endpoint resources with the same name as the service.

-The Replicated vendor portal uses status informers to provide application status data.
+The Replicated Vendor Portal uses status informers to provide application status data.
 For more information, see Helm Installations in Enabling and Understanding Application Status.

 Install the SDK with Custom RBAC